Level/abstract-level/README.md

 Each operation must be an object with at least a `type` property set to either `'put'` or `'del'`.
 If the `type` is `'put'`, the operation must have `key` and `value` properties.
 It may optionally have `keyEncoding` and / or `valueEncoding` properties to encode keys or values with a custom encoding for just that operation.
 If the `type` is `'del'`, the operation must have a `key` property and may optionally have a `keyEncoding` property.

 An operation of either type may also have a `sublevel` property, to prefix the key of the operation with the prefix of that sublevel.
 This allows atomically committing data to multiple sublevels.
-The given `sublevel` must be a descendant of `db`.
+The given `sublevel` must have the same _root_ (i.e. top-most) database as `db`.
 Keys and values will be encoded by the sublevel, to the same effect as a `sublevel.batch(..)` call.
 In the following example, the first `value` will be encoded with `'json'` rather than the default encoding of `db`:

 ```js
 const people = db.sublevel('people', { valueEncoding: 'json' })